codebar/tutorials/js/lesson6/tutorial.md

 ### Controls

-Depending on if we are filling up a shape, or just drawing the outline, we can use `fillStyle` or `strokeStyle`to set the color of the element.
+Depending on if we are filling up a shape, or just drawing the outline, we can use `context.fillStyle` or `context.strokeStyle`to set the color of the element.

 ```js
   context.fillStyle = 'yellow';